siebz0r/pbp.recipe.noserunner/packages/pbp.skels/pbp/skels/docs/README.txt

 pbp.skels is a collection of templates to speed up the creation of standardized, boiler-plate code.

+See http://atomisator.ziade.org for more infos.

 How to use pbp.skels ?
 ======================

-After it has been installed, you should see the pbp_ templates with the paster command::
+After it has been installed, you should see the pbp templates with the paster command::

     $ paster create --list-templates